sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 [How to get started selenium hub and node](https://github.com/SeleniumHQ/docker-selenium/wiki/Getting-Started-with-Hub-and-Nodes)

-### Install Keter Toolkit
+### Install IDA Toolkit
 The testing capability can only start exposed Business Process, Human Services and AJAX Services.
-If you wish to directly test other services such as system services, integration services or business processes which are not exposed then you need to install the Keter Toolkit.
+If you wish to directly test other services such as system services, integration services or business processes which are not exposed then you need to install the IDA Toolkit.

-1. Import the Keter_Toolkit - 8.6.0_v1.0.twx from Keter toolkit folder into the proces center.
+1. Import the IDA_Toolkit - 8.6.0_v1.0.twx from IDA toolkit folder into the proces center.
-2. Add the keter toolkit as a this toolkit dependency for within your process application.
+2. Add the IDA toolkit as a this toolkit dependency for within your process application.
-3. Right click the "Keter Utility" service flow and copy the item to your process app.
+3. Right click the "IDA Utility" service flow and copy the item to your process app.

    ![][toolkit]
 4. Make sure the service is installed in your process app.
    ![][service]

-### Install Keter Plug-in
+### Install IDA Plug-in

 #### Chrome
-- Open the url <a href="https://chrome.google.com/webstore/search/keter" target="_blank">https://chrome.google.com/webstore/search/keter</a>
+- Open the url <a href="https://chrome.google.com/webstore/search/IDA" target="_blank">https://chrome.google.com/webstore/search/IDA</a>
 - Click "Add to Chrome" button to install plug-in

 #### Firefox